Creating Custom Kubernetes Resources using Kubebuilder

 //+kubebuilder:rbac:groups=expanse.blog.webischia.com,resources=spaceships/status,verbs=get;update;patch

-Let’s start our simple manager binary.
+With that in place, let’s start our simple manager binary.

 2020-10-31T14:10:11.180+0300 INFO controller-runtime.metrics metrics server is starting to listen {"addr": ":8080"}